Carlos Molina (Mexican boxer): Amateur career

-Molina started his amateur career at age eighteen, amassing a 6–1 record before turing professional after only two years.
+Molina started his amateur career at age eighteen, amassing a 6–1 record before turning professional after only two years.

 Professional career

 In December, 2005, Molina fought the undefeated Julio César Chávez, Jr. to a controversial draw, a fight which many observers felt Molina won.
 In February 2006, he lost to Chavez in a rematch by a six round majority decision.
 This bout was held at The Aladdin in Las Vegas, Nevada.

 Molina then lost another majority decision, this time to Mike Alvarado, before scoring 9 consecutive wins, including a unanimous decision victory over Danny Perez for the WBO NABO light middleweight title.
 However, he would remain inactive for the following year and a half after a dispute with his promoter Don King.

-On March 25, 2011, Molina fought undefeated Olympic gold medalist Erislandy Lara to a disputed majority draw — another fight which those at ringside thought Molina deserved.
+On March 25, 2011, Molina fought undefeated Olympic gold medalist Erislandy Lara to a disputed majority draw.
 The final scores were 97-93 for Molina and 95-95 on the two other scorecards.
-Molina then scored a TKO victory over Allen Conyers.

-In his next fight, Molina upset former world champion Kermit Cintron, on Showtime.
+In his next fight, Molina scored a TKO victory over Allen Conyers.